 Please review the exceptions and specific modifications that are found below.

 - Slacks and shorts are to be cotton blends, wool, corduroy or poly blends.
 Solid colors of navy, khaki, or black must be of a traditional, tailored style (pleated or plain front), with proper hem and must not touch the floor.
 Denim, jean-style, cargo pants and low-rise slacks are specifically excluded.
 Shorts are to be a dress or walking style, at mid-thigh, must be hemmed and worn only from August – October 31 and April – June.
 Slacks and shorts with belt loops must be worn with a belt.
 Belts must be black or brown leather or navy or khaki canvas web.
 (Young 5s & Kindergarten are not required to wear belts.)

 - Skorts, skirts and jumpers are to be of the fabric, color and styling as shorts and slacks.
 No Plaids.
-Leggings or tights may be worn with skirts / jumpers.
+Leggings (black, navy or khaki) or tights may be worn with skirts / jumpers

 - Tops, shirts and blouses may be any solid color and have collars.
 Oxford cloth, dress fabric and knit polo shirts or turtlenecks may be short or long-sleeved.
 No T-shirts or sleeveless tops will be permitted.

 - Sweaters/ fleece (without hoods) are to be solid-color crew or v-neck pullovers, cardigans or sleeveless vests.
 A shirt, blouse, or turtleneck is to be worn under the sweater.

 - Shoes are to be dress or athletic shoes in good condition and must have non-marking soles.
 Sandals (with socks), excluding “flip-flop” varieties, will be allowed from August – October 31 and April – June.
 Socks are to be worn with all footwear.
 Athletic shoes are required for recess periods.